tsavolion/number-fibs.github.io/_posts/On Gerrymandering.md

-Using demographic and economic data, As I segmented Pennsylvania into 3 districts, I found that the areas were most representative of urban, semi-urban, and rural populations.
+Using demographic and economic data, as I segmented Pennsylvania into 3 districts, I found that the areas were most representative of urban, semi-urban, and rural populations.
 The populations of these three areas are similar and so are their political leanings.
 Subdividing these three areas into six congressional districts each would yield congressional representation that actually represents the population best.